A Firm That Will Guide You Towards Better Future

 Some scenarios where a child support agreement may be temporarily modified include:

-- The payer is temporarily unable to pay (i.e. because of an illness, a medical emergency, etc.)
+• The payer is temporarily unable to pay (i.e., because of an illness, a medical emergency, etc.)

-An agreement may be permanently modified if:
+A permanent agreement may be modified if:

 A permanent modification will remain in effect until either: